 Hilltop Montessori School adopted the following Technology Vision Statement in 2012 and finds this still applicable today:

-Hilltop Montessori School will provide its elementary and middle school students with a fully developed, current technology program to insure that the students are appropriately equipped to utilize new technologies for the next phase of their education and throughout their lifetime.
+Hilltop Montessori School will provide its elementary and middle school students with a fully developed, current technology program to ensure that the students are appropriately equipped to utilize new technologies for the next phase of their education and throughout their lifetime.

-Regarding our early childhood programming, we are making the comprehensive decision to delay exposure to classroom technology for children under school age.
+Regarding our early childhood programming, we are making a comprehensive decision to delay exposure to classroom technology for children under school age.
 In particular with the very young, we realize that digital experiences should not take the place of hands-on, real ones.
 The faculty certainly acknowledge that the recent onset of touch screens have allowed those who cannot read, free access to technology interaction but HMS will leave this decision in the hands of parents as to what is best for their very young child and refrain from having technology as a learning tool in its early childhood areas.